mindscan-de/FutureSQR/README.md

 discontinued.
 It still is and was a good, simple and efficient tool - Thank you for this.

 Anyhow, as the world progresses, there is still demand for a  good, simple and efficient code review tool.
 Let's make it!

+## Current State of this Project

+Attention: The implementation has not yet been started.
+Currently some basic ideas and white paper like documents are written down.

+* Description of what we want to reach (some green/white paper like description) ((**The current phase**))
+* Work on requirements and user stories
+  * Extract requirements and user stories from the description
+* Work towards a first System and Software architecture
+  * Identify architecturally relevant requirements
+  * Identify quality attributes for the system
+  * Identify a system architecture
+  * Identify a software architecture
+  * document the system and its software architecture
+  * document the cross section concepts / cross cutting-concern and their particular architecture and solutions
+* Iterate between architecture and requirements
+* Specify the mode of development and split these concerns
+  * e.g. separation of frontend and backend development, (e.g. by specifying the exchanged data)
+  * e.g. how to see something from day #1 of development
+  * e.g. write some scripts / tools for this mode of development
+  * e.g. plan a mocked development back-end (maybe python with fast-api)